bosemessi/bosemessi.github.io/_posts/2023-01-07-SurvivalAnalysis.md

 ## Tito Vilanova 2012-13

 Guardiola's assistant Vilanova took up the mantle after he left and carried on the good work.
-Then, the cruel monster named life struck - and took Tito away from us :cry: .
+Then, the cruel monster named life struck - and took Tito away from us 😢

 ![Image](https://bosemessi.github.io/images/Barcelona/KMfitBarcelona_2012.png)